clojure/data.avl/README.md

-# avl.clj
+# data.avl

-Persistent sorted maps and sets with support for transients and logarithmic time rank queries (via `clojure.core/nth` and `avl.clj/rank-of`), using AVL trees as the underlying data structure.
+Persistent sorted maps and sets with support for transients and logarithmic time rank queries (via `clojure.core/nth` and `clojure.data.avl/rank-of`), using AVL trees as the underlying data structure.

 ## Usage

-avl.clj supports Clojure and ClojureScript.
+data.avl supports both Clojure and ClojureScript.
 It exports a single namespace with five public functions, four of which are drop-in replacements for `clojure.core` / `cljs.core` functions of the same
 names:

-    (require '[avl.clj :as avl])
+    (require '[clojure.data.avl :as avl])

     (doc avl/sorted-map)
     (doc avl/sorted-map-by)